 TimeOutMD was founded by Dr Phillippa “Pip” Houghton, using Fair Play principles to help female identifying physicians reclaim and value their own time.

-Dr Pip hopes to bring the Fair Play method to physician families who are looking for tools to more equitably balance the mental load, abandon toxic time message, and find the freedom to be interesting OUTSIDE of their assigned roles.
+Dr Pip hopes to bring the Fair Play method to physician families who are looking for tools to more equitably balance the mental load, abandon toxic time messages, and find the freedom to be interesting OUTSIDE of their assigned roles.

 Just as a surgical time-out prevents errors and improves patient safety, a personal time-out can prevent burnout, enhance well-being, and improve overall effectiveness—both in medicine and at home.